TheAlgorithms/Java/README.md

 Read our [Contribution Guidelines](CONTRIBUTING.md) before you contribute.

 ## Community Channel
-We're on [Gitter](https://gitter.im/TheAlgorithms)!
+We are on [Gitter](https://gitter.im/TheAlgorithms)!
 Please join us.

 ## Algorithms
 See our [directory](DIRECTORY.md).